FrostSource/alyxlib/docs/reference/extensions/entity.md

 - **`rotated`** *(optional)*
   `boolean`
-  If the corners should be rotated with the entity angle.
+  If true, corners are rotated by the entity's angles.

 **Returns**
 - **`Vector[]`**
+List of 8 corner positions.

 ### IsWithinBounds